-Did you know that redecorating can help generate fresh, new ideas and boost creativity and productivity levels?
-This is especially true in the places you spend the most time using your brain power, like at work.
-When I’m feeling unmotivated or uninspired when I sit down at my desk to work, that’s when I know it’s time to refresh my workspace and find new inspiration to surround myself with daily.
+In the same way decluttering can make you healthier and happier, redecorating can help to generate fresh ideas, boost creativity, and ramp up productivity levels.
+This is especially true in the places where you spend the most time creating, like at your desk (aka my dining table right now).
+If you’re feeling unmotivated or uninspired when you sit down to work, then you know it’s time to refresh your workspace and switch up your surroundings.

 Upgrade your desk accessories.

-— Combine form and function with a wall calendar pretty enough to frame, like this one from Rifle Paper Co.
+— Combine form and function with a wall calendar pretty enough to frame.

 Bring in natural elements.